olebole/irafdoc/doc/generic.normflat.rst

   <h3>Examples</h3>
   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  To create a flat field from a calibration image <tt>"quartz"</tt> using pixels above 1000 and selecting the normalization to be 3500:
+  To create a flat field from a calibration image <span style="font-family: monospace;">"quartz"</span> using pixels above 1000 and selecting the normalization to be 3500:
   </p>
   <p>